usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 ### 5.2.
 HTTPS post

 Sensors may also intermittently connect and POST data by connecting to the server and POSTing data to it.
-The stemps involved are as follows:
+The steps involved are as follows:

 1. (Optional) The Sensor configures itself by reading its configuration from the server.
 2. The sensor sends a System message.